colincoghill/oasisqe/source/example_uofa.rst

    cachedir: /var/cache/oasisqe/v3.9
    memcache_enable: True

-A low-usage site won't need memcached, so we could set memcache_enable: to False if we wanted.
-However, it's easy enough to install and does make OASIS respond significantly faster in many situations.

 Any time we make changes to this configuration file, we must tell Apache to restart OASIS::